Category: #UsedToBeThere

 -

-A sweet little post-Art Deco brick gas station in the middle of the Hope Street commercial district.
+A sweet little simple Art Deco brick gas station in the middle of the Hope Street commercial district.
 Probably contaminated and hard to subdivide, so it came down.

 -